-In-lieu Sites - sites acquired by the Army Corps of Engineers and transferred to the Bureau of Indian Affairs for treaty fishing, in lieu of those usual and accustomed fishing areas lost by inundation from reservoir construction.
-These sites were acquired under the provisions of Public Law 14 and Public Law 100-581, Section 401.
-Additional in-lieu sites will be provided for.
+In-lieu or treaty fishing access Sites - S:ites acquired by the Army Corps of Engineers and transferred to the Bureau of Indian Affairs for treaty fishing, in lieu of those usual and accustomed fishing areas lost by inundation from reservoir construction.
+These sites were acquired under the provisions of Public Law 79-14 and Public Law 100-581, Section 401.
+Additional in-lieu or treaty fishing access sites will be provided for.